MLKiiwy/vintage-webradio/README.md

 We use one for selection / power and another one for volume control.

+## Power

+Using a modified power bank, to power the raspberry.
+Just keep the battery of the power bank.

+And use :
+- a module TP4056 for charging the battery (with battery protection against surcharge and discharge)
+- A DC-DC 3V to 5V converter

+Normally if everything is good, you can connect directly with wires the converter to raspberry pi (no need of USB cable)

+=> Waiting the DC/DC for test

 ## Power button + Led status indicator

 Connect :